Model-Based Diffusion Sampling for Predictive Control in Offline Decision Making: Experiments

 \subsection{Constrained Offline Decision Making}

-\textbf{Results on Standardized Benchmarks (DSRL):} We evaluate on the DSRL benchmark~\citep{dsrl}, which includes safety-critical velocity and Safety Gym tasks.
+\textbf{Results on Standardized Benchmarks (DSRL):} We evaluate our method on the DSRL benchmark~\citep{dsrl}, which includes safety-critical velocity and Safety Gym tasks.
 The objective is to maximize return while keeping cumulative cost below a specified budget.
-We compare against behavior cloning (BC-All), behavior cloning trained only on safe trajectories (BC-Safe), cost-regularized approaches such as COptiDICE~\citep{lee2022coptidice}, as well as transformer-based CDT~\citep{liu2023constrained}.
-Our method, \methodname, is tested using 16 samples with learned cost and reward functions parameterized as MLPs.
-For each task, we evaluate all methods under cost budgets of $20$, $40$, and $80$, reporting average normalized return and cost over $60$ independent trials per budget.
+We compare against behavior cloning (BC-All), behavior cloning trained only on safe trajectories (BC-Safe), cost-regularized approaches COptiDICE~\citep{lee2022coptidice}, CPQ~\cite{xu2022constraints}, BCQ-Lag~\cite{xu2022constraints}, as well as transformer-based CDT~\citep{liu2023constrained}.
+Our method, MPDiffuser, is tested using 16 samples with learned cost and reward functions parameterized as MLPs.
+For each task, all methods are evaluated under cost budgets of $20$, $40$, and $80$ reporting average normalized return and cost over $60$ trials per budget.

-Table~\ref{tab:dsrl} shows that \methodname consistently achieves high returns while adhering to the cost constraints.
+Table~\ref{tab:dsrl} shows that MPDiffuser consistently achieves high returns while adhering to the cost constraints.
 Notably, by varying the cost and return scale parameters during evaluation, the same trained model can flexibly generate behaviors across a wide spectrum of safety–reward tradeoffs, demonstrating the ability of our framework to adapt to diverse safety requirements without retraining.

 \textbf{Importance of Dynamic Feasibility for Ranker:} We evaluate our approach on the classic \texttt{Pendulum} environment, modified with a hard velocity constraint requiring angular velocity to remain below $6.5\,\mathrm{m/s}$.
 We first train a standard soft actor-critic (SAC)~\citep{haarnoja2018soft} agent for $100$k steps, which frequently violates the velocity constraint, and a safe SAC agent that penalizes constraint violations heavily.
 To construct the dataset, we use the replay buffer of the unsafe SAC agent and $300$ trajectories collected from the safe SAC agent.
-We then compare \methodname with only planner based sampling and \changes{SafeDiffuser~\citep{xiao2023safediffuser} enforces safety by projecting sampled states within constraints during the diffusion process using a barrier-function-based approach.}
+We then compare MPDiffuser with only planner based sampling and \changes{SafeDiffuser~\citep{xiao2023safediffuser} enforces safety by projecting sampled states within constraints during the diffusion process using a barrier-function.}